cs-rrcc/25FCSC3020-prj-01-schools/README.md

 # Team Evaluation

-Students should use this [form](https://forms.office.com/r/Gg9irdANsB) to evaluate their team members and complete a self-evaluation.
+Students will receive a form to evaluate their team members and complete a self-evaluation.
 This is a mandatory requirement, and the team's grade will be placed on hold until all members have submitted their evaluations.

 # Rubric